MouseSuite/rodbfc/README.md

 ## Installation
 To use **rodbfc.py**, you'll need to have Python 3 installed.
 Also please install `monai`, `pytorch`, and `nilearn` python libraries.
 You can install the module by cloning this repository.
+Pretrained models are available in models directory, named according to date and time when they were trained.

 ## Usage